 Components of Talend Data Integration

-Here we will be discussing the components of Talend Data Integration.
+Given below are the components of Talend Data Integration: